Who is…

 also known as: Apries, Wahibre Haaibre

 He attempted to protect Jerusalem from Nebuchadnezzar II’s invasion—sending troops to assist (Jeremiah 37:5; 34:21).
+Egyptian forces advanced, temporarily lifting the siege of Jerusalem (as described in Jeremiah 37:5, 7, 11).
 However, the Egyptians were soon withdrawn due to the overwhelming force of the Babylonians.
-Subsequently, Jerusalem was destroyed after an 18 month-long siege (587 or 586 BC) and Jews were deported to Babylon.
+Subsequently, Jerusalem and its Temple were destroyed after an 18 month-long siege (587 or 586 BC) and Jews were deported to Babylon.

 Later Nebuchadnezzar II tried to invade Egypt (582 BC), but Hophra’s army was able to drive the Babylonians back.
 This is recorded in the Tahpanhes records.